 Effective: January 2, 2008

 Policy A Notice of Privacy Practices will be given to every client.
 Copies of each version of the Notice will be retained for six (6) years.
+This is where you will find betfair promo code no deposit.
+Follow the link!
 Procedure 1.
 The Notice of Privacy Practices is the official description of: 1.1 How Christina M. Strain uses Protected Health Information (PHI); 1.2 When Christina M. Strain may disclose PHI; 1.3 The rights of the client with respect to PHI; and 1.4 Christina M. Strain’s legal duties with regard to PHI.
 The Notice of Privacy Practices will reflect other state and federal laws that impact Christina M. Strain’s privacy practices.
 2. The Notice of Privacy Practices is approved by the Privacy Officer (Christina M. Strain).
 She is responsible for revising the Notice of Privacy Practices to reflect any changes in practices regarding PHI.
 The Notice is written in plain language.
 3. The Notice of Privacy Practices is posted in a prominent location accessible to clients.
 The Notice is also available electronically through Christina M. Strain’s website, www.healthhealhope.com.
 4. A copy of the Notice of Privacy Practices will be given to the client at the time of the first service delivery.
 EXCEPTION: If treatment is first rendered in an emergency, the Notice is given as soon as reasonably practicable after resolution of the emergency.
 5. Christina M. Strain will ask the client to sign a written acknowledgement of receipt.
 If the client refuses or is unable to sign, the circumstances will be documented on the acknowledgement form.
 The acknowledgement form will be retained in the client’s record for six (6) years.
 6. The Notice will be promptly revised whenever there is a material change to uses or disclosures of information, the individual’s rights, Christina M. Strain’s legal duties or other privacy practices stated in the Notice.
 The revised Notice will be made available at each service delivery site for continuing clients to take with them upon request and will be posted on www.healthhealhope.com, if applicable. Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â Â References 45 C.F.R.
 164.520(a) Christina M. Strain, LICSW 18 Vining Hill Road Southwick, MA 01077

 Notice of Privacy Practices This notice describes how medical and mental health information about you/your child may be used and disclosed and how you can get access to this information.
 Please review this notice carefully.
 Your/your child’s health record contains personal information about you/him/her and your/his/her health.
 Personal Health Information (PHI) is information about you/your child that may identify you/him/her and that relates to your/his/her past, present or future physical or mental health or condition and related health care services.
 This Notice of Privacy Practices describes how I, Christina M. Strain, may use and disclose your/your child’s PHI in accordance with applicable law and the NASW Code of Ethics.
 It also describes your/your child’s rights regarding how you may gain access to and control your/his/her PHI.
 I am required by law to maintain the privacy of PHI and to provide you with notice of my legal duties and privacy practices with respect to PHI.
 I am required to abide by the terms of this Notice of Privacy Practices.
 I reserve the right to change the terms of my Notice of Privacy Practices at any time.
 Any new Notice of Privacy Practices will be effective for all PHI that I maintain at that time.
 I will provide you with a copy of the revised Notice of Privacy Practices by posting a copy on my website, www.healthhealhope.com, and providing one to you at your next appointment.
 How I May Use and Disclose Health Information About You/Your Child For Treatment.
 Your/your child’s PHI may be used and disclosed by those who are involved in your/your child’s care for the purpose of providing, coordinating or managing your/your child’s health care treatment and related services.
 This includes consultation with clinical supervisors or other treatment team members.
 I may disclose PHI to any other consultant only with your authorization.
 For Payment.
 I may use and disclose PHI so that I can receive payment for the treatment services provided to you/your child.
 This will only be done with your authorization.
 Examples of payment-related activities are: making a determination of eligibility or coverage for insurance benefits, processing claims with your/your child’s insurance company, reviewing services provided to you/your child to determine medical necessity, or undertaking utilization review activities.
 If it becomes necessary to use collection processes due to lack of payment for services, I will only disclose the minimum amount of PHI necessary for purposes of collection.
 For Health Care Operations.
 I may use or disclose, as needed, your/your child’s PHI in order to support our business activities including, but not limited to, quality assessment activities, employee review activities, licensing and conducting or arranging for other business activities.
 For example, I may share your/your child’s PHI with third parties that perform various business activities (e.g., billing or typing services) provided we have a written contract with the business that requires it to safeguard the privacy of your/your child’s PHI.
 For training or teaching purposes PHI will be disclosed only with your authorization.
 Judicial and Administrative Proceedings.
 In any judicial or administrative proceeding, you have the right to refuse to authorize the disclosure of any communication between you, your child and me relating to your child’s care and treatment.
 There are a few instances in which this privilege would not apply, and therefore, in which I could testify in the judicial or administrative proceeding.
 Specifically, I may disclose such communications during judicial or administrative proceedings, if: (i) I determine that you/your child needs hospitalization or is a threat to your/him/herself or to others; (ii) The communications were made in the course of a court-ordered psychiatric examination; (iii) You/your child is a party to a case and has introduced your/his/her mental or emotional state as an element of a claim or defense; (iv) The testimony is given in connection with a care and protection proceeding, or a petition to dispense with parental consent to adoption; (v) It is in connection with any malpractice action brought by you against me, where the disclosure is necessary for my defense; (vi) The communications relate to your ability to provide care or custody in a child custody or adoption case; (vii) The communications were made in connection with and during an investigation of allegations of child abuse, when I have made a report that I have reasonable cause to believe that child abuse is occurring; or (viii) I believe a child, a disabled person, or an elderly person in your care is suffering abuse or neglect.
 In an Emergency.
 I may disclose your/your child’s PHI to a physician who requests such records in the treatment of a medical or psychiatric emergency.
 For example, if you/your child is unconscious and the doctor treating you/him/her needs to know details regarding your/his/her medical history in order to decide on a course of treatment for you/your child, I would disclose the PHI necessary for the doctor to treat you/your child during the emergency.
 If it is not possible to obtain your consent to this disclosure, then notice of the disclosure will be provided to you as soon as possible.
 Business Associates.
 Some services in my business I may obtain through contracts with business associates.
 For example, I may contract with outside companies to provide legal services, accounting services, or billing services.
 When I contract with a business associate, I may disclose health information to the business associate so it can do the job I’ve asked it to do.
 To protect your/your child’s health information, I require the business associate to appropriately safeguard your health information.
 Required by Law Under the law, I must make disclosures of your/your child’s PHI to you upon your request.
 In addition, I must make disclosures to the Secretary of the Department of Health and Human Services for the purpose of investigating or determining our compliance with the requirements of the Privacy Rule.
 Following is a list of the categories of uses and disclosures permitted by HIPAA without an authorization: